simon-ritchie/apysc/docs_src/source/animation_parallel.md

 ## Basic usage

 You can use this interface with the `animation_parallel` method.
-The `animations` list argument requires any animation settings.
+The `animations` list argument does not require any animation settings.

 The following example sets the simultaneous animations of the x, fill alpha, fill color, and line thickness.